stashapp/StashDB-Docs/docs/scenes/scene-titles.md

 _Unconfirmed guideline, subject to change pending formal approval._

+### Correcting Scene Titles
+- **Titles should be unaltered from the original studio source in spelling, capitalization, grammar, and punctuation.**

+Even when the studio title has obvious grammatical or typographical errors, it should be preserved as it originally appeared.
+This includes misspellings, incorrect punctuation, odd capitalization, etc. However, exceptions can be made for obvious technical errors introduced by a bad scrape or website update.
+This includes encoding errors on special characters for example.
+Exceptions may also be made for scenes from a series/movie that do not specify a scene/episode number.
+Typically, we add this in the format `Title - Scene 1` but there is no officially required formatting for scene numbers at this time.
+We also do not alter the official studio's formatting when they do specify a scene in their title.

+_Unconfirmed guideline, subject to change pending formal approval._

 ### Preferred Title Language
 - **English titles are preferred when provided by official website.**